Hyperparticle/udify/README.md

 ## Configuration Options

 1. One can specify the type of device to run on.
 For a single GPU, use the flag `--device 0`, or `--device -1` for CPU.
 2. To skip waiting for the dataset to be fully loaded into memory, use the flag `--lazy`.
 Note that the dataset won't be shuffled.
 3. Resume an existing training run with `--resume <archive_dir>`.
 4. Specify a config file with `--config <config_file>`.

-### Other Tips

-If you would like to fine-tune BERT on a different dataset, make sure to tune the learning rate scheduler to the number of training steps.
-Copy the [`udify_bert_finetune_multilingual.json`](https://github.com/Hyperparticle/udify/blob/master/config/ud/multilingual/udify_bert_finetune_multilingual.json) config and modify the `"warmup_steps"` and `"start_step"` values.
-A good initial choice would be to set both to be equal to the number of training batches of one epoch ( run the training script first to see the batches remaining).

 ## SIGMORPHON 2019 Shared Task